ETEN conference in Denmark, April 22-24, 2021

 If you are interested in learning more about ETEN, you can find more information here.

-Accompanying persons will be offered their own daily program.
-The programme will be announced very soon.
+Accompanying persons will be offered their own daily programme.
+The programme will be announced here.

 Thematic Interest Groups (TIGs)

 You will have the opportunity to participate in one of the eleven Thematic Interest Groups (TIGs) during the conference.